Alex Bezuska - UX Engineer and Front-End Developer

 Hi there!

-I'm Alex Bezuska, a UX Engineer and Front-End Developer, Nice to meet you!
+I'm Alex Bezuska, a UX Engineer and Front-End Developer, nice to meet you!

 Excellent communication skills especially in connecting and translating between developers and non-technical staff.